Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ### Time in Space

+Now for the most interesting category, how long each astronaut has spent in space.
+Let's see what we can find.

 #### Time in Space By Selection Year

 ![](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_year_sns.png)

+As expected, the early years of the space program had astronauts with relatively shorter times spent in space but this was marked by the Apollo Program and missions to the Moon.

 #### Time in Space By Service

 ![Age Distribution by Service](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_time_service_sns.png)

+#### Comparison of Time in Space for all astronauts

+{% include reddit_astro.html %}

 ## Conclusion